Travel guide to the best places to visit on the Amalfi Coast: tips on what to see and the best Amalfi Coast towns for all types of travelers.

 Sorrento is not technically on the Amalfi coast but rather on the costiera sorrentina, on the other side of the promontory.

-However, it belongs on this list because it shares some of the atmospheres of the Amalfi coast and it is also the best getaway to the area in terms of transport option.
+However, it belongs on this list because it shares some of the atmospheres of the Amalfi coast and it is also the best getaway to the area in terms of transport option (it is served by the train, ferries and buses).

-Worth seeing in Sorrento are Piazza Tasso, bursting with shops and cafes, the views from Villa Comunale, the duomo and the Correale Museum.
+Worth seeing in Sorrento are Piazza Tasso, bursting with shops and cafes, the views from Villa Comunale and the duomo.

 I hope you enjoyed this overview of the most beautiful places on the Amalfi coast.
 Happy travel planning!